Crystal Oven Temperature Controller Module

 What is it, and why do I need it?

 Certainly, you can purchase a crystal, stuff it into an element, and have it oscillate, but will it stay frequency stable over changing temperature?
 Without doing some type of temperature compensation, that's a chance at best, with the odds being against you.
-The cost of the crystal isn't why ICM was requiring so much money for element re-do's - it was the labor involved in doing the temperature curve testing on the new crystal.
+The cost of the crystal isn't why crystal vendors were requiring so much money for element re-do's - it was the labor involved in doing the temperature curve testing on the new crystal.
 That testing determines the components inside the element that need changed.
 So, they'd change them, do additional testing and component augmentation again (over and over if necessary) until the element met or exceeded the stability standards/requirements of the element/customer.

 So, what can we do to save on these costs?
 We can consider other options - like the CH-25 paired with a crystal custom made to your frequency, and built to operate at a higher temperature - like 60°C.